-A. France is a very large and populous country, containing about twenty-nine \ millions of inhabitants, seven hundred and eighty cities, and forty-one thousand towns and villages.
+A. France is a very large and populous country, containing about thirty-three and a half millions of inhabitants, seven hundred and eighty cities, and forty-one thousand towns and villages.

-Q. What are its soil, its climate, and its produce?
+Q. What are its soil, its climate, and its produce ?

-A. The air is pure and wholesome; and the soil, which is agreeably diversified, produces all the necessaries of life, and, among its luxuries, some of the most excellent wines.
+A. The air is pure and wholesome; and the soil, which is agreeably diversified, produces all the necessaries of life, and among its luxuries, some excellent wines.